aragon/aragon-wiki/docs/dev/bug_bounty.md

 Rewards will be awarded at the sole discretion of the Aragon Association.
 Quality of the report and reproduction instructions can impact the reward.
 Rewards will be paid out in ETH.

-For this initial bug bounty program there is a **maximum bounty pool of $250,000**.
+For this initial bug bounty program, there is a **maximum bounty pool of $250,000**.

-The bug bounty program will run for a minimum of three months, starting October 17th 2018.
+The bug bounty program will run for a minimum of three months, starting October 17th, 2018.

 ## Reporting